This post may contain affiliate links. The full disclosure policy can be found here.

 The experience is different each way, so make sure to ride in both directions.
 The one pet peeve that I had was Hermione’s voice; it sounds nothing like the movie Hermione (Emma Watson.)
 Otherwise, riding the Hogwarts Express both ways is so much fun!

 Don’t miss a fun surprise when you’re going through Platform 9 3/4.
 I tried to capture it on video but wasn’t able to.
 You can’t see it yourself, so make sure to watch someone else.

-9. Buy your robes or house gear in advance
+9. Buy your house gear in advance

 10. Adopt a Pygmy Puff